-On Thursday, May 25, 2012, Brother Levis Kuwa of ol'Kalou, Kenya, renewed his Glenmary Oath for the second time, another step in a three-year period of temporary profession that will culminate in his Final Oath.
+On May 24, 2013, Brother Levis Kuwa of ol'Kalou, Kenya, renewed his Glenmary Oath for the third time, still another step in a three-year period of temporary profession that will culminate in his Final Oath.

 For high school, Levis attended Catholic boarding school.
 "That's when I started thinking seriously about a religious vocation," he says.
 He eventually decided to join the Augustinian order.
 Although he completed his degree in philosophy at their seminary, he decided the lifestyle wasn't right for him.
 But during an Internet search, he found Glenmary's Web site and was intrigued: "Ministry to people who are forgotten is what God wants me to do," he says.

 He was also drawn to the rural aspect of Glenmary's ministry; to the challenges of serving where Catholics are a minority and ministering to both Catholics and non-Catholics; and to the idea of going where he could focus on his vocation.
 "If I worked at home I'd have distractions.
 Here in the United States I can give the whole of me," he says.
 "And being a Catholic missioner from Kenya has two other advantages: I represent the universal Church.
 And I get people's attention, which gives me a chance to evangelize."

 He discerned a vocation with Glenmary for two years while continuing to live in Kenya, spending one year as a volunteer chaplain at Nairobi's largest hospital, which serves the poor.
 "That work had a big impact on me and was a humbling experience.
 It's also one factor that led me to pursue health care ministry with Glenmary," he says.

 After those years, he came to the United States and began his Glenmary formation with a one-year prenovitiate program in Hartford, Ky.
 The program combined adjustment to a new culture, academics and some outreach ministry.